We found 7 family medicine practitioners near El Centro, CA.

-Dr. Jorge Robles is an El Centro, CA physician who specializes in family medicine.
-He has a 2.5 out of 5 star average patient rating.
-Dr. Robles takes Anthem, Blue Cross/Blue Shield, Blue Shield, and more.
-After attending the University of Monterrey Faculty of Medicine and Monterrey Institute of Technology and Higher Education (ITESM) School of Medicine, he completed his residency training at St. Paul University Hospital, Dallas.
-Dr. Robles is conversant in Spanish.
+Dr. Jorge Robles works as a family medicine physician in El Centro, CA. Patient ratings for Dr. Robles average 3.5 stars out of 5.
+Dr. Robles honors Anthem, Blue Cross/Blue Shield, Blue Shield, and more.
+After completing medical school at the University of Monterrey Faculty of Medicine, he performed his residency at St. Paul University Hospital, Dallas.
+He is conversant in Spanish.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.